olebole/irafdoc/doc/language.ehistory.rst

   key will execute the command currently being edited.
   </p>
   <p>
-  The CL parameter <tt>"ehinit"</tt> may be used to set the following options:
+  The CL parameter <span style="font-family: monospace;">"ehinit"</span> may be used to set the following options:
   </p>
   <dl>
   <dt><b>[no]standout</b></dt>